 Deputies believe the motive for this shooting came from a prior argument between Miller and Feaster in May of 2020.

-Miller is currently out on bond for the following charges:
+Before his arrest in Texas, Miller was out on bond for the following charges:

 - Attempted murder in Feb.
 2020